metaplex-foundation/developer-hub/src/pages/core/plugins/edition.md

 ### Create with a mutable Plugin

-{% dialect-switcher title="Adding the Editions Plugin to an MPL Core Asset" %}
+{% dialect-switcher title="Creating an MPL Core Asset with the Edition Plugin" %}
 {% dialect title="JavaScript" id="js" %}

 ```ts